jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 These are *sysvinit* systems.

-The Qt version is `5.4.3`.
+The Qt version is `5.4.2`.
 There is no *X11* and no desktop installed.
 [Qt][qt] gui applications can be run using the `-platform linuxfb` switch.

-I suspect *QML* apps will not work since I don't have *OpenGL* support in the these systems.
-My projects on SOC boards like the BBB tend to be touchscreen instrument interfaces with simple UI controls and 2D graphs.
-And *QWidgets* development is what I'm used to.
+A light-weight *X11* desktop can be added with minimal changes to the build configuration.

-Perl `5.20` with several hundred modules is included.
+Perl `5.20` with a number of modules is included.

 Python `2.7.9` is included with at least enough packages to run [Bottle python][bottle-python] web applications.
 Additional packages are easily added.